logzly. DadMind Matters

 Keep a hobby alive

 Whether it’s woodworking, a sports league, or just reading a comic, schedule it like a meeting.
 Put it on the calendar and protect that slot.
 When I carved a small wooden toy for my son, the focus shifted from “what’s next?” to “how can I make this better?” and the stress melted away.
+DadMind Matters often reminds dads that protecting a passion isn’t selfish — it’s essential.
+You can also explore simple everyday self‑care practices to keep momentum.

 Step 3: Recover – Repair the Damage

-Reset your mindset
+Reset your inner dialogue

 Burnout feeds on negative self‑talk.
 Replace thoughts like “I’m failing as a dad” with “I’m doing my best in a tough season.”
 Write a short note to yourself each morning reminding you of one thing you’re proud of.
+That simple shift can start to rewire the stress loop.

-Seek professional help if needed
+Consider professional help

 Re‑establish boundaries

 If work emails keep pinging after hours, set a firm cutoff.
 Let your boss know your “off‑hours” and stick to them.
 I turned off notifications after 7 pm and found I could actually enjoy dinner with my kids without the phantom buzz of a new message.
+Boundaries protect your energy.

-Reconnect with your support network
+Reconnect with your tribe

 Putting It All Together – Your Personal Blueprint